 In my previous post I highlighted some of the most beautiful towns along the Ligurian Coast.
 Today I want to talk more about one of our favorites – Portovenere (or Porto Venere).
 If you want to escape the huge crowds of Cinque Terre and are looking to explore the area a bit deeper, then don’t miss this lesser-known gem in the Bay of Poets.

-We visited Portovenere at the end of October and it being low season we were a bit uncertain if we would find enough to see and do in Porto Venere to fill the day.
-And certainly with three kids who always need to be entertained… It turned out that this little town had so much more to offer than it looked at first sight.
+We visited Portovenere at the end of October.
+Since it was a low season, we were a bit uncertain if we would find enough to see and do in Porto Venere to fill a day.
+Certainly with three kids who always need to be entertained… It turned out that this little town had so much more to offer than it looked at first sight.